Ekansh-Bhushan/HackAI_230344/README.md

 PROJECT NAME:CuRRENCY EXCHANGE MONITOR AND ALERT AGENT(using uagents)

 DESCRIPTION OF THE PROJECT:
+1.SETS BASE CURRENCY: The user sets the base currency which is (EUR) in our project.

--The user sets the base currency(EUR by default in our project)and one or more foreign currency that they want to monitor.
+2.SETS FOREIGN CURERNCY:The user sets one or more foreign currency in which it wants to convert.

--Connected to a real time currency exchange API to fetch real-time exchange rates.
+3.CONNECTS TO API:It connects to a real time api whose key and url has been provided in the code for getching the real-time exchange rates.

--Allows user to set the threshold value for alerts for multiple foreign currencies stored as a csv file in our database.
+4.SETS THRESHOLD VALUE:Inputs the threshold value from the user for the selected currencies.

+5.FOREIGN CURRENCIES:stores the codes and the currency name as a csv file.

+6.COMPARISON:Compares the currency inputted by the user with the currency code stored in the csv file.

+7.MYSQ:Uses mysql to stores details of the user i.e. user_email,username,password and the DOB.

--Storing user details using Mysql.(includes email,username,password and dob) -Sends alerts/notification to the user when the exchange rate surpasses the threshold they have set.
+8.THRESHOLD PROMPAT:sends the prompt to the user when the value of the exchange rate surpasses a particular threshold using mail.

--Runs the code after a specific interval of time and when it raeches above the threshold sends prompt or alert.
+9.Uagents-Runs the code after a specific interval of time and when it reaches above the threshold sends prompt or alert.

 INSTRUCTIONS TO RUN THE PROJECT:
 -To create a poetry env.